polapopola/Word.cloud.cultured.meat/README.md

 # Word.cloud.cultured.meat
 # This is a repo about creating word cloud on opinions about cultured meat in Greece, Croatia and Spain.
 # The data is exctracted from the survay conducted by Master students of KU university in Denmark, on 2007 participants.
+# The participants were asked what is the first thing that comes to their mind when they think of the term cultured meat.
 # 1444 participants were females (72%) and 563 were males (28%).
 # The age of the participants ranged from 18 to 88 years of age.
 # 87% of the participants lived in urban/suburban areas, and 13% in rural areas.